Hide this website

 If the LTB makes an against your landlord, you might have a problem enforcing it if the name is not exactly right.

-If you know the name of the purchaser, you should add them to your Form T5.
-The LTB might decide that the purchaser is the person who acted dishonestly and owes you money.
+If you know the name of the buyer, you should add them to your Form T5.
+The LTB might decide that the buyer is the person who acted dishonestly and owes you money.
+The buyer is also called the “purchaser”.

-To add the purchaser to your Form T5, fill out a Schedule of Parties.
-For the purchaser's role, choose the box “Landlord”.
+To add the buyer to your Form T5, fill out a Schedule of Parties.
+For the buyer's role, choose the box “Landlord”.
 Send the completed Schedule with your Form T5.

 Reasons

-There is a box for you to give details about what happened and why you think the landlord or the purchaser did not act honestly when your landlord evicted you.
+Under “Describe in Detail”, there is a box for you to explain what happened and why you think the landlord or the buyer did not act honestly when your landlord evicted you.
 You can add extra pages if this is not enough room.

 • the dates when things happened